KrisGlasier/CMPUT_274/README.txt

-This repository has many of the files given in my CMPUT 274, Introduction to Tangible Computing I.
+This repository has many of the files given in my CMPUT 274, Introduction to Tangible Computing I. Not every file was uploaded as they weren't documented at all or were even simpler versions of the same files.
+Many files require the context given, which I did not record in this class.

-Not every file was uploaded as they weren't documented at all or were even simpler versions of the same files.
-In addition some functions and files may not be mine (such as the makefiles) and I unfortunately don't remember which were other than the makefiles.
+Not all of the code is mine, such as the makefiles and many of the functions as our tasks were to complete or edit code given.

-Class from University of Alberta.
+Class: CMPUT 274, "Introduction to Tangible Computing I" from University of Alberta.